Henrik Frederiksen

-Henrik Frederiksen (born 1943/1944) is a Danish businessman and vintage car collector.
+Henrik Frederiksen (20 June 1944 – 1 February 2026) was a Danish businessman and vintage car collector.

 Frederiksen has been called "one of Denmark's wealthiest men".

 Frederiksen grew up in Virum and began his career as a student in Matas.
 As a 27-year-old, he became an independent materialist, and in the following years bought eight more Matas stores.
 When Matas was sold to CVC Capital Partners in 2007, Frederiksen was among the largest shareholders.

-In 2015, Bonham's auctioned his collection of 48 cars, mostly pre-war, including Rolls-Royce, Bentley, Mercedes-Benz, Lagonda and Maybach, at his home Lyngsbækgård, a 16th-century manor house built for the Danish royal family, close to Ebeltoft on the eastern coast of Jutland.
+In 2015, Bonham's auctioned his collection of 48 cars, mostly pre-war, including Rolls-Royce, Bentley, Mercedes-Benz, Lagonda and Maybach, at his home Lyngsbækgård, a 16th century manor house built for the Danish royal family, close to Ebeltoft on the eastern coast of Jutland.
 The sale was expected to raise $25–40 million.
 His cars included a Bentley S1 Drophead Coupé, first owned by John D. Rockefeller Jr.

 Frederiksen was married to Vivi until her death in Spring 2015.
 Her favourite car was a 1937 Maybach SW38 Zeppelin Special Roadster.
 They had built the car collection together and had never sold a car, but her death led to him selling the entire collection.